ujwal-vellore/ujwal-vellore.github.io/docs/index.md

 ## Welcome to GitHub Pages

+A risk quant with experience in validating and developing Interest rate pricing and risk models.For more details, please refer to my curriculum vitae.( docs/Vellore Ujwal Kumar _CV_.pdf)

 You can use the [editor on GitHub](https://github.com/ujwal-vellore/ujwal-vellore.github.io/edit/main/docs/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.